Right Arrow

 Scenario: An operator pours molten metal into a mold.
 A splash hits unprotected skin, causing severe burns.
 Or, a worker handles hot materials without realizing equipment hasn’t cooled.

-Root Causes & Impact: Burns make up 12.9% of injuries, often from molten metal splashes or hot surfaces.
-Inadequate PPE, rushed procedures, and poor communication in casting and furnace areas are common culprits.
+Root Causes & Impact: Burns are a frequent incident, often resulting from molten metal splashes or contact with hot surfaces.
+Inadequate PPE, rushed procedures, and poor communication in casting and furnace areas are typical culprits.
 These injuries often require hospitalization, skin grafts, and long recovery times.

-How video intelligence helps: AI cameras watch hot work zones, checking for PPE compliance and unsafe proximity to molten metal.
-They can alert supervisors if someone enters a restricted area without heat-resistant gear or if an unsafe practice (like bypassing a safety shield) is detected.
+How video intelligence assists: AI cameras monitor hot work zones, checking for required PPE and detecting when people enter restricted areas.
+They can alert supervisors if someone enters a hazardous zone, aiding in the enforcement of safety protocols.

 Struck-by Objects and Material Handling